 We may know that ‘worry’ is unproductive and that it stresses our immune system, however it is a natural emotion in this situation.
 This emotion is triggered by frozen perceptions from past experiences.
 When we resolve the trigger, the distressing thoughts, emotions and sensations disappear.

-How to let go of fear of coronavirus: The basic protocol for Logosynthesis offers a fast and easy approach that delivers results.
+How to let go of fear of coronavirus: Many people struggle with how to let go of fear of coronavirus.
+The Logosynthesis® Basic Procedure offers a fast and easy approach that delivers results.
 Working with a trained guide can support your efforts to deliver surprising results.
-Stephen Carter, CEO and Founder of Stress Solutions LLC, shares this example of using Logosynthesis to help a client let go of fear around coronavirus: I received a Facebook PM from a longtime client asking if Logosynthesis could help with shortness of breath.
-This client … Read More
+Stephen Carter, CEO and Founder of Stress Solutions LLC, shares this example of using Logosynthesis® to help a client let go of fear around coronavirus: I received a Facebook PM from a longtime client … Read More

 Growth comes from being able to resolve two conflicting truths.
 Our reactions provide us with information that allows us to resolve our frozen perceptions, also known as our beliefs.
 Redefining Truth.
 Our simple definition for ‘truth’ as a fact or reality is closed, exclusive and reactive.
 It does not support growth, inclusiveness or creativity.
 According to Merriam-Webster, an additional definition is a judgment or idea that is true or accepted as true.
 Judgment is defined as a formal utterance of … Read More